20 Best Shipping Container Homes For Sale To Inspire You

 18. Hybrid House, California, EcoTech

-The Hybrid House in Shadow Mountain, California, was custom-built according to the needs of the owner.
+The Hybrid House in Shadow Mountain, California, was custom-built according to the owner’s needs.
 Although the house has an area of 2,300 sq. ft., it only has one bedroom.
-This is because the owner wanted a photo studio and a lot of storage space.
+This is because the owner wanted a photo studio and much storage space.

 As it’s in the desert, the windows have solar shading to prevent overheating.
 The open layout allows proper air ventilation.
 To do all this, EcoTech spent $300,000, which is still modest given the real estate prices in populated cities of California.